cmusso86/recalibratiNN/README.md

 #### Generating data and understanding what miscalibration is

-This is a basic example which shows you how to solve a common problem of miscalibration.
+This is a basic example which shows you a common problem of miscalibration.
 To do so, we created an heterocedastic model and fitted with a simple linear regression.